gerp-project/gerp/README.md

 }
 ```

 The key of each entry in repos is the full repository name (org + name).
-Inputs are the input object expected by [handlebars](https://handlebarsjs.com/) for templating.
+Inputs are the input object expected by [mustache](https://www.npmjs.com/package/mustache) for templating.

 Then create a `template` directory.
 The inside the template directory represent the root directory of your supported repos.
 For example, `template/.github/workflows/test.yaml` maps to `.github/workflows/test.yaml` in your supported repos.
-Handlebars expressions can be used inside files in the `template` directory.
+Mustache expressions can be used inside files in the `template` directory.